Class 12- “ On The Face Of It ” Susan Hill

 Vocabulary:

-13. Trespassing: Reflects the legal and moral implications of entering someone’s property without permission.
+Trespassing: Entering someone’s property without permission.

 Summary “On The Face Of It” Susan Hill: